ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

-If KVM_CAP_ARM_USER_IRQ is supported, the KVM_CHECK_EXTENSION ioctl returns a number larger than 0 indicating the version of this capability is implemented and thereby which bits in in run->s.regs.device_irq_level can signal values.
+If KVM_CAP_ARM_USER_IRQ is supported, the KVM_CHECK_EXTENSION ioctl returns a number larger than 0 indicating the version of this capability is implemented and thereby which bits in run->s.regs.device_irq_level can signal values.

 Currently the following bits are defined for the device_irq_level bitmap::